 FHIR is a very general purpose specification and imposes no particular requirements on implementers to support specific resources, operations, search parameters or other capabilities.
 To achieve interoperability in a particular domain, it's important that implementations make similar decisions about what FHIR capabilities those systems will support.
-FHIR uses the Conformance resource to define the actual or expected capabilities of a particular system.
+FHIR uses the conformance resources to define the actual or expected capabilities of a particular system.

 To maximize interoperability, this implementation guide uses MustSupport flag to identify elements that implementers must understand in order to properly submit data in the request and interpret the data in the response.
 Please refer to the guidance below:

-Elements without "MustSupport" flag in FHIR response will not be populated by eReferral, therefore the consuming/receiving application can safely ignore them.
+Elements without "MustSupport" flag in FHIR response are not currently used in referral workflows and MAY be safely ignored.

 Information in eReferral is stored as mixed case and information is preserved in the format provided by the source (e.g. ALL UPPER CASE, Mixed Case, or a mix). eReferral consumers MAY apply data formatting rules where there is a local requirement to standardize information to a consistent format.